Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

   overlay_image: /assets/images/classes/cleric/wind/header.png
   teaser: /assets/images/classes/cleric/wind/header.jpg
 ---
 The Wind domain focuses on the ever-changing nature of wind, drawing power from deities of nature or storm.
 It encourages mobility, using movement for advantage, and never staying in one place.
-Clerics of the Wind Domain revere the ever-changing currents, embodying motion, change, and freedom--Never static, always advancing.
+Clerics of the Wind Domain revere the ever-changing currents, embodying motion, change, and freedom--never static, always advancing.
 These clerics use wind’s swiftness to outmaneuver foes and guide allies to safety.

 # Wind Domain Spells